wailinkyaww/articles/data-mining/PDF Reader.md

 ```

 Above example is the ideal representation.
 It shows that the representation follows our reading order.
-However, someone reorder these text blocks in any order, while still maintaining the same visual output.
+However, someone could reorder these text blocks in any order, while still maintaining the same visual output.

 ```ts
 // Both representation in PDF internal & what we will get after reading with PDF readers.